 I had a lot of great feedback from my last article on vegetarian dietary needs.
-One such point is that I might of come across a bit harsh on vegetarians themselves.
+One such point is that I might have come across a bit harsh on vegetarians themselves.
 If so this was not my intention.
-So i’d like to highlight, although being a vegetarian means you may need to be more aware of nutrient deficiencies.
+So I’d like to highlight, although being a vegetarian means you may need to be more aware of nutrient deficiencies.

 It can be a very healthy diet and although it is very difficult to predict, some studies even show Seventh Day Adventists who ate little or no meat showed increases in health and longevity.

 This isn’t to say avoiding meat caused them to live longer, just that a meat-free diet can still be healthy in the long-term.
 However, nutrient deficiencies must be taken care of otherwise the benefits can be quickly nullified.

 Which brings us onto B12 deficiency.
 This little vitamin is extremely important for overall health and well-being, and the most common deficiency in vegans.

 B12 deficiency symptoms can include exhaustion, rapid heartbeat, brain fog, confusion and weakness.
 Long-term deficiency can also mimic signs of dementia such as memory loss and difficulty thinking and reasoning.

 B12 is almost exclusively available in animal foods and as we age, our ability to digest and absorb it reduces.
 The tiny epithelial cells of the stomach decrease, limiting our ability to transport b12 after digestion.
 Meaning b12 deficiency is actually more common than you’d expect, especially among vegans and vegetarians.
 (1)

 This is something we want to be really proactive about because vitamin B12 is critical.
 Its deficiency can take years or even decades to manifest.
 By this point irreversible nervous system degeneration could of already occurred, and we don’t want that.
 The absorption of vitamin B12 is unique among nutrients and there’s a very unusual rule.